 Motivated by profit, the J&L Parking Corporation lobbied the city to increase the maximum allowed height on their land.
-Though they had little intention to build anything, this zoning change would effectively increase the value of their property when they decided to sell it in the future.
-The zoning map was specifically drawn to exclusively benefit J&L’s properties and the decayed parking lots of the nearby Edison ParkFast corporation.
+Though they had little intention to build anything, this zoning change would increase the value of their property when they decided to sell it in the future.
+In what is called “spotzoning,” the zoning changes were drawn to exclusively benefit J&L’s properties and the parking lots of the nearby Edison ParkFast corporation.

 I created a computer simulation of how the area would appear if the proposal passed and the neighborhood was built up to the maximum density allowed by law .
 This computer simulation was shown to city officials to inform the planning process.

 September 19, 2017

 I’d like to speak on why opposing MX-3 is consistent with supporting inclusionary zoning.